 password: <span class="bold">P$a10Jia</span>

-…or if you prefer a format that is readable by password managers, you will need to read up on the different formatting of password files which is beyond the scope of this article, but just a tip, these formats are not easy to read by humans, they are designed for machines.
+…or if you prefer a format that is readable by password managers, you will need to read up on the different formatting of password files which is beyond the scope of this article, but just a tip, these formats are not easy to read by humans, they’re designed for machines.

 Password management methods

-Most password managers employ a master password system, which basically means that you enter your username and password into a given website, then click a "remember password" button.
+Most password managers use a master password system, which basically means that you enter your username and password into a given website, then click a "remember password" button.
 You then continue this process with any other websites you have login details for (passwords are safely stored on your computer via the password manager, usually encrypted) and then enter a master password in the settings/options of your password manager.

 Browser password managers